jbush001/NyuziProcessor/tools/emulator/README.md

 ```
 emulator -m gdb <program>.hex
 ```
 - Start LLDB and attach to emulator.
-You will need to do this in a different terminal.
+You must to do this in a different terminal.
 It should be in the directory that you built the program under test in, so it can find sources.